hong539/acgbox_crawler/README.md

 ## Prerequisites

 * Setup all on My Arch Linux VM
-    * Python version ==3.8 and all dependent will be managed via pyenv+pipenv
+    * Python version ==3.8 and all dependencies will be managed via pyenv+pipenv
         * [Usage with pyenv+pipenv](https://github.com/hong539/setup_dev_environment/blob/main/programming_languages/python/python.md#usage-with-pyenvpipenv)
-    * Look at directory db_settingup for prepare your database server(Here I will use PostgreSQL 15 as an example)
+    * PostgreSQL 15

 ## to_do_list